granthbr/kong-cicd/README.md

 # Introduction
-Repository that contains resources to demonstrate Konnect/Kong CICD (Right now we only have Azure DevOps pipelines, will be adding more soon, for more information refer to README.md in azure folder)
+Repository contains resources to demonstrate Konnect/Kong CICD (Right now we only have Azure DevOps pipelines, will be adding more soon, for more information refer to README.md in azure folder)

 # Repository Explanation